ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d4 - b - React - Hooks and Lifecycle.md

 Iteration 0:
 - We will work on our app "react-characters-app"
-- Make sure your app is running (`npm start`)
+- Make sure your app is running (`npm run dev`)

-Iteration 1:
+Iteration 1: display the number of characters (in App.jsx)
 - In App.js: use `useEffect` & `axios` to get a list of characters from the API.
 - Endpoint: GET "https://ih-crud-api.herokuapp.com/characters"
 - Once you have the list of characters, display that in the console.
-- You can also display the number of characters in the JSX (ex. so that the user can see how many characters there are).
+- Now, display the number of characters in the JSX (ex. so that the user can see how many characters there are).
-- Note: you will need to install axios as a dependency

-Iteration 2:
+Iteration 2: display a list of characters (in App.jsx)
 - Display info about each character in the user interface.
 - Ex. for each character, something like this:
   ```html